ParlocameonTheDev/BPP/README.md

 ---

+Version 1.1.2

+Mainly bug fixes, a little bit of balancing as well.

+---

 Version 1.1.1

 Hello again, we decided that some maps needed to go, mainly ones with weird layouts.
 These were some of my/Penial's first maps and they definently did not play well.
 To fill in the removal of them, I created 2 more, but expect more soon™.
 And as usual, we made some minor balance tweaks, and a small amonunt of bug fixes.